HeyMo0sh/k8s-cloud-training/Manual_Deploy/README.md

 cluster_name = "aksdemoXXX"

-CHange XXX to your initials
+Change XXX to your initials

 ## AWS